2018 – the year of the single-speed, drop bar, go anywhere bike that has only existed in my mind (and Johnny T’s garage) until now…

 Cut down that giraffe’s neck of a steerer tube.

 The bottom bracket is too wide.
 Cannibalize two separate cranksets to make one useable one…

 Install and adjust brakes, cables, chain, etc.

-Replaced the crappy parts had hurriedly used to get ready for the Barry-Roubaix Psycho Killer 100 last year with real stuff.
+Replaced the crappy parts that I had hurriedly used to get ready for the Barry-Roubaix Psycho Killer 100 last year with the real stuff.
 The bike works like a magic unicorn now: